brihadeesh/brihadeesh.github.io/content/blogroll.md

     friend and he used to go birding with my father.
 He has been writing this blog for quite some time now and usually talks about ecological issues and bird-watching.

+[^fn:1]: Dana uses a
+    Substack and I feel like I shouldn't be providing the blogging service any traffic from my end since "its chief executive defended hosting and handling payments for “Nazis” on its platform, citing anti-censorship reasons."
+See [this article](https://www.theguardian.com/media/2024/jan/03/substack-user-revolt-anti-censorship-stance-neo-nazis) from The Guardian.
+Hence
+    I've not provided a direct link to her Substack.